How to Reduce Windshield Glare at Night — 7 Tips for Safer Driving

 If your car allows manual headlight adjustment, consult the owner's manual.

 Otherwise, have a technician align them properly during your next service.
-Also, if you’ve recently installed aftermarket LED or HID bulbs, alignment is critical—they can be more blinding than helpful if positioned incorrectly.
+If you have recently installed aftermarket LED or HID bulbs, alignment is very important.
+If they do not align correctly, they can blind more than help.

 6. Install Anti-Reflective or Glare-Reducing Film